kdeldycke/awesome-engineering-team-management/readme.md

 ## Politics

 Here we are, at the intersection of power and influence lies the political game.
 If its nature and intensity is sourced from the company's core culture and history, you're unfortunately unlikely to avoid it past a certain hierarchical level.
-So be prepared.
+Be prepared.

 - “Politics is how a middle manager runs interference and creates distractions to make sure you can't see over, around, or through them, and that the people behind them closer to the money can't see you.” ([source](https://news.ycombinator.com/item?id=22808280)).